hiAndrewQuinn/rabbitholer/README.md

 chmod +x rabbitholer.sh
 ./rabbitholer.sh --help
 ```

+You will likely get that `*** Please tell me who you are.` message the first time you try to actually run this script.

 Running `rabbitholer.sh --force` will **delete your earlier forks** and set up new ones, so use with caution.
 If you don't have any content except the example content in your `rabbitholer` repo anyway, though, that shouldn't be an issue!